Soham-3004/pytorch-cuda-kernel-bridge/README.md

 ## How to RunEnsure you have the CUDA Toolkit and PyTorch installed in your environment.

-Open the polynomial_activation.ipynb notebook.The load() function will automatically compile the .cu file on the first run and link it to your Python session.## Project SignificanceThis project serves as a technical proof-of-concept for Performance Engineers needing to optimize bottlenecked AI layers.
+Open the polynomial_activation.ipynb notebook.The load() function will automatically compile the .cu file on the first run and link it to your Python session.

+## Project Significance

+This project serves as a technical proof-of-concept for Performance Engineers needing to optimize bottlenecked AI layers.
 It demonstrates the ability to write low-level GPU code and integrate it seamlessly into modern AI research workflows.